 Tickets are only available at the door.
 No pre-sale tickets.
 General admission.

-Purchase tickets, showtimes & details on the NCMA website
+Purchase tickets, view showtimes & see details on the NCMA website.
+Tickets also available at the door.

-Purchase tickets, showtimes & details on The Carolina Theatre of Greensboro website
+Check The Carolina Theatre of Greensboro website for tickets.

 What age group are your shows appropriate for?